 Following extensive global feedback, it was decided in April 2019 that Oysters were too divisive a subject to name a whisky after, so Rock Oyster became Rock Island, though the recipe and packaging would remain the same.
 To establish the new identity, a pair of new editions have been released.
 The first, a 10 year old, is a permanent addition to the range, whilst a 21 year old has been released in a batch limited to 4200 bottles worldwide.

 10 Year Old

 Smell: Lemon and lime, creamy vanilla ice cream, heather honey and malty cereal notes.
 Lots of brine and smoke.

 Taste: Sea salt and pepper with vanilla.
 Touch of subtle oak.
 Orange and creamy malt.
 Peppery smoke and brine.
 Ash.

-Value for Money: This range has been consistently nailing the value for money category for a long time now and by the looks of it, that isn’t about to change.
+Thoughts: This range has been consistently nailing the value for money category for a long time now and by the looks of it, that isn’t about to change.

 Takes the original Rock Oyster / Island and dials up the maturity a little, allowing an arguably better balance to be struck.
-For me though, it possibly lacks a little of the coastal bluster the original NAS version carries so successfully.
+For me though, it possibly lacks a little of the coastal bluster that the original NAS version carries so successfully.

 21 Year Old